rcook/ibt/README.md

 ## Installation

+Ensure you have a working [Python 2.7][python] installation on the host machine as well as [Docker][docker].
 Simply clone this repository and symlink the `ibt` script into a directory on your search path.
 These instructions assume that the `bin` directory within your home directory is on the search path:

 ```bash
 $ git clone https://github.com/rcook/ibt.git